MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Overview.md

       |**Concessional Code**|Select the valid concessional code from lookup depending on the kind of services provided by vendor.|
       |**Certificate No.**|Certificate number provided by the vendor can be defined to justify the lower tax deduction.|

-## To set up TDS in Location Master
+## To set up TDS in location master

 **T.A.N** needs to be defined on locations from where the company files its returns.

-## To set up TDS in Company Information
+## To set up TDS in company information

 -  Following information needs to be defined in company information.